iflowerml/docs/src/pages/index.md

       **The settings menu has the following:**

-      1. Host: create host that can be accessed with only the hostname.
+      - Host: create hosts that can be accessed with only the hostname.
 [Read more.](basics/hosts)

-      2. Keys: Create SSH key pairs for a more secure, password-less access to your servers.
+      - Keys: Create SSH key pairs for a more secure, password-less access to your servers.
 [Read more.](basics/ssh-keys)

-      3. Appearance: Style your terminal with [themes](basics/customize#themes) and [fonts](basics/customize#fonts).
+      - Appearance: Style your terminal with [themes](basics/customize#themes) and [fonts](basics/customize#fonts).
-      4. Keyboard: add different languages, toggle custom keyboards, re-assign key actions.
+      -  Keyboard: add different languages, toggle custom keyboards, re-assign key actions.
-      6. Get in contact with us through the Support or Feedback options.
+      - Get in contact with us through the Support or Feedback options.

 ## Connecting to a Server or Computer using Blink